ANNEX 2 - Conditions consistent with the operating schedule

 i. details of any refusals at the point of delivery including reasons.

-Records shall be retained at the licensed premises for a period of 12 months and be produced on request for inspection by a police officer or an authorised person of the licensing authority.
+Records will be retained at the licensed premises for a period of 12 months and be produced on request for inspection by a police officer or an authorised person of the licensing authority.

-The only acceptable proof of identity shall be a photographic driver’s licence, a
+The only acceptable proof of identity will be a photographic driver’s licence, a

 passport or an Identity Card containing the PASS Hologram.
 The website shall contain a declaration to this effect.